Protecting Abortion Rights and Access to Care

 Abortion care is a safe and time-sensitive medical option that cannot be separated from other human and reproductive rights.
-Every person has the right to make fundamental decisions about how, when, and whether they have children and expand their family.
-For this reason, access to abortion care is a matter of reproductive justice, and unrestricted access to abortion services must be considered part of basic primary healthcare.
+Access to abortion is also recognised by leading human-rights bodies as essential to the rights to health, equality, privacy and freedom from cruel or degrading treatment.1 Every person has the right to make fundamental decisions about how, when, and whether they have children and expand their family.
+For this reason, abortion rights are a matter of reproductive justice, and unrestricted access to abortion services must be considered part of basic primary healthcare.
 We must trust Black women, girls, and gender-expansive individuals to make the personal decisions that are best for themselves and their families.

 This right should not be infringed upon by the law.
 However, in June 2022, the Supreme Court of the United States overturned nearly 50 years of its own precedent with its majority opinion in Dobbs v.
 Jackson Women’s Health Organization, which reversed the constitutional right to abortion care that had been enshrined by Roe v.
 Wade.
 The 5-4 decision was made possible by President Donald Trump’s appointment of three justices to the Court, allowing a conservative, activist, anti-abortion majority to take control of the highest court in the land.